Brootux/easy-knx/README.md

 The scripts in the "tools" are meant to be little helper-scripts for creating your Home-Automation System.
 Currently there are:

 * delete_smartVisu_Cache.sh - deletes the temporary files of SmartVisu to recreate the cached files on visit
+* update_smartHome.sh - trys to update the smarthome installation via pulling the current version from github.

+# Tweaks

+The main-logic module smartHome was installed by simply cloning the current github repository.
+So you can handle the folder `/usr/local/smarthome` as a normal git repository.
+If you i.e. want to use the latest functions of smartHome, you can use their develop-branch by using the `git checkout develop` command.

 # What now?